Many women are eager to work overseas but sometimes lack the confidence and passion to just make the decision and take up foreign jobs.

 Women, Why Work Overseas?

 As a woman why would you want to take your career international?
-There are plenty of good reasons to consider and here is why:
+There are plenty of good reasons to consider international jobs and here is why:

 The saying is “Girl Power” which actually means independence.
 If you want to be independent, going abroad will mean you will have to leave behind the traditional ties of home.

-Many men dominate those high job titles like ”Global Head” of, but watch out men because once a woman gains international experience she will be known as the next Senior Vice President Shona Brown of Google or Chief Financial Executive Officer that is Safra Catz of Oracle Corp.
+Because once a woman gains international experience, she will be known as the next Senior Vice-President, like Shona Brown of Google or Chief Financial Executive Officer, like Safra Catz of Oracle Corp.

 Often women feel as though they are in a classroom, and they can actually be more intelligent than men as they want to learn more in their job rather than jump the sales ladder in one step.